 DONE IN A DAY PROJECTS

 Built upon the success of our Service Weekends and Weeknight committees which began in 1994, all JLA members participate in at least two Done in a Day (DIAD) projects each year.
 The JLA collaborates with local organizations and agencies through hands on volunteer work to meet specific needs of the community.
 All projects are completed in one day and provide opportunities for our members to give back to the CSRA.
+If your organization is in need of volunteers, please complete our volunteer request form.

 RONALD McDONALD HOUSE FAMILY SUPPORT COMMITTEE